 24. Gaming operations at casino, Commission may direct licensee as to

+(1AA) In this section —

+management and operation of a casino means the organisation, management, control and use of the casino, including —

+(a) the organisation, management and control of gaming operations at the casino; and

+(b) the organisation, management and control of operations (whether of the casino licensee or not) that relate to gaming operations at the casino.

-(1) Subject to regulations made under section 37, the Commission may give directions to a casino licensee with respect to the system of internal controls and administrative and accounting procedures that apply to the gaming operations of the casino licensee.
+(1) Subject to regulations made under section 37, the Commission may give directions to a casino licensee about the management and operation of the casino.

 (1a) A direction may be amended from time to time by the Commission as the Commission thinks fit.